aky/MSFileParser/README.md

 For help with the library or use cases, please use the issues tracker.

 # Email
-For further support, please email suruchi@thsti.res.in with cc to amit.yadav@thsti.res.in
+For further support, please email amit.yadav@thsti.res.in